bge-barcoding/BeeGees/README.md

 ## Generate input sample CSV file ###
 - This can be created manually, or via [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow.
 - The file must contian the following headers: **'ID', 'forward', 'reverse', and 'taxid' _OR_ 'phylum->species' (see below for more information).**
   - `ID`: Unique sample identifier.
-Due to regex matching and statistics aggregation, the sample ID will be considered as the string before the first underscore. **It is therefore recommended that sample names do not use '_' characters.** E.g. BSNHM002-24 instead of BSNHM002_24, or P3-1-A10-2-G1 instead of P3_1_A10_2_G1.
+Due to regex matching and statistics aggregation, the sample ID will be considered as the string before the first underscore. **It is therefore imperative that sample names do not use '_' characters.** E.g. BSNHM002-24 instead of BSNHM002_24, or P3-1-A10-2-G1 instead of P3_1_A10_2_G1.
   - `forward` & `reverse`: Absolute paths to forward (R1) and reverse (R2) PE read files.
 In fastq/fq fomrat, either gzipped not.
   - `taxid` _OR_ `heirarchical taxonomy`: Unique taxonomic identifier or taxonomic lineage for sample.
 Taxid's can be found manually by searching the expected species/genus/family of each sample in the [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/taxonomy).
-Alternatively, you can provide the taxonomic lineages of each sample (with the headers phylum, class, order, family, genus, species) and the corresponding taxid of the lowest identified taxonomic rank will be retrieved.
+If you provide the heirarchical taxonomic lineages of each sample (with the headers phylum, class, order, family, genus, species - see below), the corresponding taxid of the lowest identified taxonomic rank will be retrieved.
+> **Note**: The following alternative column name spellings are also accepted for `samples.csv`:
+> - `ID`: `id`, `sample_id`, `SampleID`
+> - `forward`: `fwd`, `R1`, `read1`
+> - `reverse`: `rev`, `R2`, `read2`

 **samples.csv example (taxid)**
 | ID | forward | reverse | taxid |